chamomile

 Herbal medicine has been one of the earliest and most ancient treatments humans use.

 To prepare chamomile oil, mix 25 grams of chamomile in 125 grams of olive oil, heat it for one and half hours on the fire, pour it into a closed container, shake it vigorously, and then strain it.
 The nature of chamomile oil is warm and dry.
-Rubbing it on the body is helpful for fever and chills, back pain, joint pain, gout, and dropping it in the ear for heavy ears.
+Rubbing it on the body is helpful for fever and chills, back pain, joint pain, and gout, and dropping it in the ear for heavy ears.

 Medicinal properties of chamomile in new sources:

-Chamomile is used in the treatment of various diseases such as neurological disorders (migraine, facial nerve pain), gastrointestinal disorders (ulcers of the stomach and intestines, bloating, indigestion), menstrual disorders, skin disorders (eczema, dermatosis, urticaria), Rheumatism, gout, and conjunctivitis, but complete clinical studies on the therapeutic effects of the plant are not available.
+Chamomile is used to treat various diseases, such as neurological disorders (migraine, facial nerve pain), gastrointestinal disorders (ulcers of the stomach and intestines, bloating, indigestion), menstrual disorders, skin disorders (eczema, dermatosis, Rheumatism), gout, andRheumatismvitis, but complete clinical studies on the plant’s therapeutic effects are not available.
 This species is traditionally used as a superficial wound healer, antiperspirant, and stomach tonic.

 Topical chamomile cream: anti-inflammatory for skin, skin discomfort caused by superficial scratches and cuts, dryness, and cracking of the skin.

 Stability with the mechanism of reducing anxiety, stress, and depression can make the patient sleep easier.
 One of the main possibilities for causing sleep problems in hemodialysis patients is having a lot of anxiety and stress in these patients, which can be justified by the possibility that chamomile affects improving the sleep quality of these patients.
-These results are consistent with chamomile relaxation and sleep quality improvement of hemodialysis clients.
+These results are consistent with chamomile relaxation and sleep quality improvement in hemodialysis clients.

-The effect of chamomile extract on seizures
+The effect EffectmomileEffectfectn seizures

 Phenolic compounds in the structure of chamomile act as antioxidants and scavengers of free radicals and protect collagen damage against superoxide anion radicals.
 Phenolic compounds, including flavonoids, reduce free radicals by inhibiting the cytochrome (P450) system.

-The effect of chamomile on urinary tract infection
+The effect Effectmomile on EffectyEffect infection

 References